Helicopter Flights Albion Park Rail

 Port Kembla WIN Stadium Wollongong Harbour Thirroul and Austimer Beaches

-Additional Info Headsets are available for all passengers inside the helicopter so that they can talk to each other and share the experience while flying.
-Feel free to engage your friendly pilot for his informed narrative and commentary.
-Customers should allow 1 hour and 15 mins in total for the whole experience including check-in, safety briefing, photo opportunity around the helicopters, boarding, flight time and then disembarking after flight.
-Free tea and coffee facilities as well as a comfortable viewing lounge overlooking the helipad is available for all passengers as well as for family and friends spectating on the ground.
-Safety is paramount.
-All safety processes and procedures as required by Touchdown Helicopters and the governments Civil Aviation Safety Authority (CASA) are strictly adhered to in all aspects of conducting this scenic flight.
+Headsets are available for all passengers inside the helicopter so that they can talk and share the experience while flying Customers should allow 1 hour in total for the whole experience including check-in, safety briefing, photo opportunity around the helicopters, boarding, flight time and then disembarking after flight.
+Free tea and coffee facilities for all passengers as well as for family and friends A comfortable viewing lounge overlooking the helipad is available for friends and family of passengers

 If you haven’t experienced the unique thrill of a helicopter ride you’re in for a treat.
 As you rise slowly up off the ground into the hover, you’re flying but you’re not going anywhere!!.
 And then ever so gently the pilot pushes forward on his controls and forward you go and up you come.